-The final, highest-level controller in our software architecture is our competition AI.
-This component is responsible for directing our vehicle to perform the most effective possible action at any given time, given all known goals and constraints.
+The final, highest-level controller in the software architecture is the competition AI.
+This component is responsible for directing Seabee to perform the most effective possible action at any given time, given all known goals and constraints.
 It is also responsible for enabling/disabling lower-level, situational modules and filters, such as those related to movement, object recognition, and behavior production.
-We fulfill these complex requirements by discretising all actions into subtasks, each containing any actions to perform as well as the cost (in terms of distance and estimated completion time) and reward (in terms of points earned) associated with the task.
-We then build a task tree of arbitrary height, thereby allowing for an arbitrary level of task specificity, and feed this structure into a custom hierarchical cost-based decision algorithm, which attempts to maximize the overall reward earned in the allotted time.
+These complex requirements are fulfilled by discretizing all actions into subtasks, each containing any actions to perform as well as the cost (in terms of distance and estimated completion time) and reward (in terms of points earned) associated with the task.
+Then a task tree of arbitrary height is built, thereby allowing for an arbitrary level of task specificity, and feed this structure into a custom hierarchical cost-based decision algorithm, which attempts to maximize the overall reward earned in the allotted time.
 Any distance-based costs are converted into estimated completion time using the vehicle's current pose and any distance that would be accumulated while traversing the tree down to that task.